When someone mentions graphic design, what is your first association? TV advertisements? Business logos? Website graphics? Magazine covers?

-Now that you are familiar with graphic design elements, principles and the entire process functioning, it’s time to introduce tools that make the best graphic design trends come to life.
+Now that you are familiar with graphic elements and principles, it’s time to introduce tools that make the best graphic design trends come to life.

 - Photoshop is the most famous graphic design tool of all.
 It is irreplaceable for editing all photos, but it also offers 2D and 3D image management, composting, image analysis and video editing.

 - Illustrator allows the creation of all types of graphic design content — from vectors and logos to complex graphics and fonts.
 Although many consider it Photoshop’s alternative, Illustrator is a vector-oriented tool that allows you to edit images without compromising quality.